 5. Spindletop Gladys City Boomtown Museum

-Once you visit Beaumont, you cannot help but be intrigued by its history of oil discovery, and no attraction demonstrates that more than the Spindletop Gladys City Boomtown Museum.
-The area is set up like a small village in the late 1800s and chronicles the many unsuccessful attempts by the Gladys City Company to find oil while drilling on Spindletop Hill.
+Once you visit Beaumont, you cannot help but be intrigued by its history of oil discovery, and no attraction demonstrates that more than the Spindletop Gladys City Boomtown.
+This area is set up like a small village in the late 1800s and chronicles the many unsuccessful attempts by the Gladys City Company to find oil while drilling on Spindletop Hill.

 The museum dives deep into what happened when oil was finally tapped in 1901, resulting in an explosion that sprayed oil 100 feet into the air for nine days.
 The museum has a replica of the oil well, which actually sprays water to demonstrate what the gusher was like.

 Address: 5550 Jimmy Simmons Blvd Beaumont, Texas

 6. Walk the Beaumont Botanical Gardens & Warren Loose Conservatory

 Take a morning stroll in the park and discover the artistic collection of themed gardens, water features, and benches for quiet reflection.
 The paved paths throughout the park and gardens are suitable for strollers and wheelchairs and perfect for a tranquil, fragrant escape from the city.